Larson House, 1110 1st Street West

 - Commitment to taking further German courses;

-- Returning from/going soon to study abroad in a German-speaking country;
+- Returning from study abroad or planning to study abroad in a German-speaking country.

 Follow St. Olaf Deutsches Haus on Facebook!